 Mr Smith was only 59, and should have had much, much longer to enjoy his successful and happy ‘part two’.
 All we can do is take a lesson from his tragically early death: whatever our age, we all have the opportunity to make the next part of our lives what we want it to be.

-If this has struck a chord with you and you want to find out if coaching will support you in the next phase of your career/life, book for a Light the Blue Touchpaper session.
+If this has struck a chord with you and you want to find out if coaching will support you in the next phase of your career/life, check out how we could work together and get in touch.